-The primary aim of this research study is to describe early social media initiation among middle school students and their use of social media and technology.
-We would like to know more about why adolescents start using social media, how often they use them and why.
-How is an adolescent’s background associated with time of initiation of these media technologies and their use?
-How does parental monitoring influence teen use and initiation?
-How do peer and school norms influence use and initiation?
+The primary aim of this project was to describe early social media initiation among middle school students and their use of social media and technology.
+Led by Dr. Charmaraman and Dr. Moreno, the researchers investigated why adolescents start using social media, how they use it, and how often.
+They also worked to identify how psychosocial and behavioral health are associated with social media and technology use.

 This study used a mixed methods approach that involved (a) an online survey of students (grades 5-8, aged 10-15) in elementary and middle schools; (b) an online survey of a subsample of parents; and (c) social media content review at up to three time points for a subsample of selected youth, representing different demographics and social media use and initiation characteristics.

 The researchers found that there may be negative socioemotional health consequences for early adolescent social media users exposed to particular sources of social media content, such as photos of celebrities—specifically related to body image.
 Within a cross-sectional pilot survey about body dissatisfaction, 19% of participants reported feeling dissatisfied with their bodies after using social media.
 Those reporting social media-related body dissatisfaction checked their social media more frequently.
 Compared to those who did not feel negatively about their body image because of social media, those who did had higher rates of depressive symptoms, online social anxiety, found it harder to make new friends, and were more socially isolated.
 Those who followed celebrities checked social media more frequently and were more likely to have depressive symptoms and online social anxiety.